oyasovsky/online-cv-game/README.md

 Edit the `OLGAGPT_SYSTEM_PROMPT` in `/pages/api/query.js` to adjust the AI's personality and response style.

 ### Changing Vector Store
-The system is designed to be easily adaptable to other vector stores like Pinecone or Supabase.
-Update the storage functions in `scripts/create-embeddings.js` and the query logic in `/pages/api/query.js`.
+The system is designed to be easily adaptable to other vector stores.
+Currently uses Firebase Vector Search, but can be updated to use Pinecone, Supabase, or other vector databases by updating the storage functions in `scripts/create-embeddings.js` and the query logic in `/pages/api/query.js`.

 ## 📊 Analytics & Insights